ahmadawais/awesome-random-stuff/readme.md

 ### April 22, 2020
 - [I self-published](https://hellowebbooks.com/news/how-i-launched-my-learn-to-code-book-and-made-nearly-5000-in-pre-orders/#show-last-Point) - Something worth reading if you intend to self-publish.
+- [themer](https://themer.dev/?ck_subscriber_id=783973516) - themer takes a set of colors and generates themes for your apps: editors, terminals, wallpapers, and more.
 ### April 20, 2020
 - [background generator](https://background-generator.com/) - Does what the name says it does.
 - [Bookmarklet Creator](https://mrcoles.com/bookmarklet/) - A simple web based tool to convert JavaScript into a bookmarklet and optionally include external scripts, like jQuery.
 There is an automated demo included at the bottom of the page.